Discrimination against intersex people: Legal

 Like all individuals, some intersex individuals may be raised as a particular sex (male or female) but then identify with another later in life, while most do not.
 Like non-intersex people, some intersex individuals may not identify themselves as either exclusively female or exclusively male.
-A 2012 clinical review suggests that between 8.5–20% of persons with intersex conditions may experience gender dysphoria, while sociological research in Australia, a country with a third 'X' sex classification, shows that 19% of people born with atypical sex characteristics selected an "X" or "other" option, while 52% are women, 23% men and 6% unsure.
+A 2012 clinical review suggests that between 8.5 and 20% of persons with intersex conditions may experience gender dysphoria, while sociological research in Australia, a country with a third 'X' sex classification, shows that 19% of people born with atypical sex characteristics selected an "X" or "other" option, while 52% are women, 23% men and 6% unsure.

 Depending on the jurisdiction, access to any birth certificate may be an issue, including a birth certificate with a sex marker.
 The Asia Pacific Forum of National Human Rights Institutions states that:

 Access to a birth certificate with a correct sex marker may be an issue for people who do not identify with their sex assigned at birth, or it may only be available accompanied by surgical requirements.

 The passports and identification documents of Australia and some other nationalities have adopted "X" as a valid third category besides "M" (male) and "F" (female), at least since 2003.
 In 2013, Germany became the first European nation to allow babies with characteristics of both sexes to be registered as indeterminate gender on birth certificates, amidst opposition and skepticism from intersex organisations who point out that the law appears to mandate exclusion from male or female categories.
 The Council of Europe acknowledged this approach, and concerns about recognition of third and blank classifications in a 2015 Issue Paper, stating that these may lead to "forced outings" and "lead to an increase in pressure on parents of intersex children to decide in favour of one sex."
 The Issue Paper argues that "further reflection on non-binary legal identification is necessary".